 However, blockchain and smart contracts can change this reality, because a farmer could stipulate a smart contract that pays out an agreed amount of money when certain conditions are met within the validity of the policy.

-The data necessary to trigger the smart contract will be agreed upon in advance and use independent oracles that are monitoring specific conditions.
+The data necessary to trigger the smart contract will be agreed upon in advance and use independent oracles that monitor specific conditions.

 This reduces bureaucracy and the farmer can be sure to get the needed funds in a timely manner when needed.